tukangcode/SFT-ID/README.md

 Developed by [Ryu-Sena](https://github.com/tukangcode) | IndoTech Community

+## Disclaimer
+This project is not affilated with shoppe.co.id or Shoppe in any way, this Script function to create quick financial reporting only, Shoppe and it logo are trademark and copyright to Shopee Pte.
+Ltd. All right reserved, Use at own risk Author not responsible for any damage,inaacruacy or lawsuit by using this tool.

 ## License

 This project is licensed under the MIT License -  Go google for it for detail about license